eLearning modules to help local government make better use of data

 Webinar 9: Making the case for data to take place on 6-June-2017 at 10:00-11:30am.

-We ran a series of six webinars during 2016 to cover the subject areas of eLearning modules 1, 2, 3.
+We have already run a series of seven webinars that covered the subject areas of eLearning modules 1, 2, 3, 4.
 These webinars were recorded on YouTube and can be watched at any time by interested users.

 1. Better use of data - Introducing the LGA Learning Modules

 This webinar walks participants through the first set of three learning modules (Making Transparency Work, Making Publishing Work and Making Standards Work) and answered questions.
 You can watch a YouTube recording of this webinar here.